Nick Jonas and Priyanka Chopra Are Married

 A source tells E!
 News the bride wore a stunning Ralph Lauren ensemble as the groom's dad Kevin Jonas Sr. officiated the Christian service.
 Nick and the entire wedding party also wore Ralph Lauren.

 Guests including Joe Jonas, Sophie Turner, Kevin Jonas and Danielle Jonas witnessed the romantic moments at the Taj Umaid Bhawan Palace in Jodhpur.
 The couple exchanged Chopard wedding rings.
+After the ceremony, there was a massive fireworks display.

 "Congratulations to @PriyankaChopra and @NickJonas on the occasion of their wedding in Jodhpur, India, this weekend," read a message posted on the Ralph Lauren Instagram page.
 "Ralph Lauren is honored to have dressed the couple—Priyanka in a custom Ralph Lauren gown and Nick in a custom Purple Label tuxedo—as well as the members of their wedding party."